ltschmitt/RecGen/README.md

 - vae_load_predict.py: load trained models and predict for target site of interest.

 ### Example Data:
-- training_data_encoded.csv: an example how the input data should look like and can be used to test the software, but will not produce a useful model.
+- training_data_masked.csv: an example how the input data should look like and can be used to test the software, but will not produce a useful model.
 - predict_ts.csv: contains the target sites for which predictions were made for in the publication, can be used for testing.

 ### Requiremnts: